Introduction

 description

-: Summary of the content of the data set.dataset
+: Summary of the content of the dataset.dataset

 : Dictionary where the keys are identifiers for the molecules (e.g., molecule names) and the values correspond to aMolecularData